danielabar/meblog/src/markdown/rails-kafka-consumer.md

 While we could use the DLQ and simply let Karafka deal with all errors, it will be cleaner to have the business logic be more resilient, and ensure the system produces useful error messages.
 Otherwise some poor soul in production support is going to be dealing with a bunch of failed messages in the dead letter queue and have no idea what's gone wrong.
 That could be you if developers are also responsible for production support at your company!

 The other issue with this approach is there's some wasted processing with the retries.
 For example, if the product code does not exist in the e-commerce system, there's no point retrying the message because it still won't exist.
+While this can be mitigated by setting `max_retries: 0`, there could be other errors which should be retried such as if a network blip occurs and the database is temporarily unreachable.

 ## Validation in Consumer